ARK-Builders/ARK-Drop-Desktop/README.md

-# Ark Drop
+# ARK Drop

-Ark Drop is designed for easy file transfer.
+ARK Drop is designed for easy file transfer.
 You can use QR codes to quickly send and receive files between devices.
-This app is part of Ark Framework and uses [`iroh`](https://iroh.computer/docs) to sync data between devices.
+This app is part of ARK Framework and uses [`iroh`](https://iroh.computer/docs) to sync data between devices.

 > [!WARNING]
-> Ark Drop is currently under heavy development and should be used with caution.
+> ARK Drop is currently under heavy development and should be used with caution.
 It has not undergone extensive testing and may contain bugs, vulnerabilities, or unexpected behavior.

 ## Development

-Ark Drop is built using [Tauri](https://tauri.app/) with [SvelteKit](https://kit.svelte.dev/).
+ARK Drop is built using [Tauri](https://tauri.app/) with [SvelteKit](https://kit.svelte.dev/).

 ### Tauri